ltc870/codelouisville2023finalproject/README.md

 [The Impact of Green Space on Violent Crime in Urban Environments: An Evidence Synthesis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6950486/)

 This project focused on the city of Louisville, KY and looked at the potential relationship between the number of trees planted and the amount of crime in a given zip-code.
-Before discussing the findings of the project, I will first outline the project requirements detailed by Code Louisville for completing the Data Science Track.

 ---

+## Question Addressed by This Project

+The main question for this project is, does the number of crime instances in a zip code correlate with the amount of trees planted in that same zip code.
+More specifically, if there is a higher number of trees planted in a zip code, then does that mean there will be a lower number of crime instances in that zip code.

-## Requirements
+## Gathering the data

----

-#### GitHub Repository and Commits:

-This project was uploaded to GitHub by way of Git.
-At the creation of this README.md file, I have 25 commits.

-#### README File:

-You are currently reading the README.md file that must be included with the project.
-Within this file, I will discuss the 5 features I implemented from Code Louisville's feature list.
-I will also include instructions on how to run this program.

-#### Data Analysis Implementation

-The data was pulled from two csv data sets retrieved from [Louisville Metro Open Data](https://data.louisvilleky.gov/).
-The data was pulled from [Louisville Metro KY - Crime Data 2022](https://data.louisvilleky.gov/datasets/louisville-metro-ky-crime-data-2022/explore) and [Louisville Metro KY - Urban Heat Island Neighborhood Data](https://data.louisvilleky.gov/datasets/louisville-metro-ky-urban-heat-island-neighborhood-data/explore).
-Both datasets were published in 2022.
+The data utilized in this study was retrieved from [Louisville Metro Open Data](https://data.louisvilleky.gov/).
+The two datasets utilized was [Louisville Metro KY - Urban Heat Island Neighborhood Data](https://data.louisvilleky.gov/datasets/louisville-metro-ky-urban-heat-island-neighborhood-data/explore) and [Louisville Metro KY - Crime Data 2022](https://data.louisvilleky.gov/datasets/louisville-metro-ky-crime-data-2022/explore), with both datasets being developed in 2022.

-To analyze the data, Jupyter Notebooks was utilized along with Python and its libraries Matplotlib and Seaburn.

-#### Feature Selection
+## How to Run The Project

+This project was developed utilizing Visual Studio Code as the IDE, Python programming language, Jupyter Notebook, and Pandas, Matplotlib, and Seaborn libraries.

+1. Fork the repository to your GitHub account and clone it to your local machine.
+2. To run the program, I utilized Visual Studio Code, but you can use any IDE of your choice (I believe PyCharm's free version only allows you to read Notebooks, not edit them).
+3. You will find a `requirements.txt` file within this repo which can be used to create a virtual environment.
+   - To create the virtual environment:
+     - Linux/macOS: `python 3 -m venv venv`
+     - Windows: `python -m venv venv`
+   - Activating the virtual environment:
+     - Linux/macOS: `source venv/bin/activate`
+     - Windows: `venv\Scripts\activate`
+   - Then install the packages listed in the requirements.txt file: `pip install -r requirements.txt`
+   - To deactivate the virtual environment after running the project: `deactivate`

+## Code Louisville Project Requirements

-1. **Loading Data**
+1. **Load Data**
-   - Performed a pandas merge between the two aforementioned datasets.
+   - I read from two CSV files
-2. **Clean and operate on the data while combining them**
+2. **Clean and Operate on the Date While Combining Them**
-   - Removed all of the null values in both datasets before merging them, then after merging them, removing the values that resulted in a null value.
+   - I removed all of the null values from both csv datasets individually, then I combined both csv datasets by using a pandas merge on the ZIP_CODE column.
+I then removed the resulting null values from the new dataset.
-3. **Visualize/Present your data**
+3. **Visualize/Present Your Data**
-   - Made 3 matplotlib or seaborn visualizations to display data.
+   - I made 3 matplotlib or seaborn visualizations to display my data.
 4. **Best practices: Enhance your project to a higher tier that will impress employers and help other programmers understand your project.**
-   - Utilized a virtual environment.
-Instructions on how utilize the virtual environment are within this README.md file.
+   - I utilized a virtual environment and I included instructions in this README on how a user should set one up.
-5. **Interpretation of your data**
+5. **Interpretation of Data**
-   - Annotated code with markdown cells in Jupyter Notebook, and wrote clear code comments.
+   - I annotated my code with markdown cells in Jupyter Notebook; I wrote clear code comments; and I provided a README file.

+## Findings